Welcome to the Information Accountability Foundation

 Areas of Focus for the Information Accountability Foundation

-The Foundation will strive to institutionalize accountability and data stewardship as the key components of privacy governance.
-The Foundation will partner with other organizations to establish a consensus view on addressable definitions of risks to individuals from processing data that pertains to individuals.
+The Foundation will strive to institutionalise accountability and data stewardship as the key components of privacy governance.
+The Foundation will partner with other organisations to establish a consensus view on addressable definitions of risks to individuals from processing data that pertains to individuals.
 The Foundation will hold programs in North America, Europe, Latin America and Asia.

 Big data and advanced analytics are the generators of economic growth in the 21st Century.
 However big data can only deliver on its promise if information governance based on accountability is in place.
-The Foundation will work with other like-minded organizations to further this work.
+The Foundation will work with other like-minded organisations to further this work.
 It will also work with enforcement agencies to assure effective data protection and innovation at the same time.

 When is it appropriate to use data for a purpose not anticipated at original collection?
 This is a key question confronting both users and enforcement agencies in an age where re-purposing data creates huge benefits in areas as diverse as medical research and internet security.
 The Foundation will facilitate multi-stakeholder discussions and will sponsor scholarly research to move the privacy community to actionable guidance.

 Education is key to the Foundation’s mission.
 It will bring its content to international privacy venues and encourage workshops on best practices.
-It will hold discussions with participating organizations on current developments in data governance.
+It will hold discussions with participating organisations on current developments in data governance.

 New data protection laws are being enacted throughout Asia and Latin America.
-Many are modelled on legacy laws that emphasized individual autonomy at a time when observational technologies make consent based governance problematic.
-The Foundation will work with all stakeholders to emphasize enforceable organizational responsibility and interoperability between systems.
+Many are modelled on legacy laws that emphasised individual autonomy at a time when observational technologies make consent based governance problematic.
+The Foundation will work with all stakeholders to emphasise enforceable organisational responsibility and interoperability between systems.

-The Information Accountability Foundation received approval from the IRS on November 20, 2013 for its status at a 501(c)(3) charitable organization.
+The Information Accountability Foundation received approval from the IRS on November 20, 2013 for its status at a 501(c)(3) charitable organisation.

-- Organization commitment to accountability and adoption of internal policies consistent with external criteria.
+- Organisation commitment to accountability and adoption of internal policies consistent with external criteria.

 - Mechanisms to put privacy policies into effect, including tools, training and education.